knative/serving/docs/runtime-contract.md

 In order to achieve these properties, containers which are operated as part of a serverless platform SHOULD observe the following properties:

-- Fast startup time (<1s in the presence of container image layer caching),
+- Fast startup time (<1s until a request or event can be processed, given container image layer caching),
 - Minimize local state (in support of autoscaling and scale to zero),
 - CPU usage only while requests are active (see
   [this issue](https://github.com/knative/serving/issues/848) for reasons an